TimeCMA: Towards LLM-Empowered Multivariate Time Series Forecasting via Cross-Modality Alignment: Methodology

-\textbf{Time Series Encoder.} The time series embeddings $\mathbf{H}_T$ are fed into a time series encoder $\mathit{TSEncoder(\cdot)}$.
-Inspired by the structure of LLM in Figure~\ref{fig:framework}, we apply layer normalization first in the encoder, meaning it occurs before both the multi-head attention and feed-forward layers.
-Compared with the original Transformer, the Pre-LN Transformer has the advantages of being more stable and converging faster~\cite{DBLP:journals/pami/HuangQZZLS23}.
+\textbf{Time Series Encoder.} The variable embeddings $\mathbf{H}_T$ are fed into a lightweight encoder $\mathit{TSEncoder(\cdot)}$.
+Inspired by the Transformer structure in existing LLMs~\cite{xu2024pefad}, we apply layer normalization first in the encoder, meaning it occurs before both the multi-head attention and feed-forward layers.
+Compared with the original Transformer, this Pre-LN Transformer has the advantages of being more stable and converging faster~\cite{DBLP:journals/pami/HuangQZZLS23}.
 In $\mathit{TSEncoder(\cdot)}$, the embeddings $\mathbf{H}_T^i$ undergo $i_{\text{th}}$ layer normalization $\mathit{LN}(\cdot)$: